himi1/MedNet/ReadMe.md

 1. open file /MedNet/SQLLiteDataStore.swift and change the value of dbPath variable to the location of MedNet.db in your system For example:
-In my system, the location of db is:
+In my system, the location of db is ```/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db```

-"/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db"
-So I on line 32 of /MedNet/SQLLiteDataStore.swift:
+So on line 32 of /MedNet/SQLLiteDataStore.swift:
-I have set the dbPath = "/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db"
+I have set ```dbPath = "/Users/himanshibhardwaj/IdeaProjects/MedNet/MedNet/MedNet.db"```
 2. Open /MedNet/MedNet.xcodeproj
 3. Set the active scheme to iPhone6s
 4. command + R